 Because these courses are rigorous college-level courses, students should be motivated and ready for the challenge of balancing college coursework with their high school courses and the demands of being a high school student.
 Students should have a conversation with their high school counselor and parent(s)/guardian(s) to ensure that concurrent enrollment is the right choice.
 The concurrent enrollment student handbook provides additional indicators of success that students considering enrolling in these courses should possess.

-To participate in concurrent enrollment courses, students must meet the following eligibility guidelines in any course placement requirements.
+To participate in concurrent enrollment courses, students must meet the following eligibility guidelines in addition to any course placement requirements.

 Pine Technical & Community College places the onus of verifying the enrollment eligibility of students taking its courses on the partner high school.